An Overview of Headphone Amplifiers

 Personal Headphone Amplifiers

-If you're not working with sound professionally, you can get personal desktop and portable headphone amplifiers to improve your listening experience.
+If you're not working with sound professionally, you can get personal desktop and portable bluetooth headphone amplifiers to improve your listening experience.
 In addition to amplification, many personal amplifiers also include a DAC, or digital-to-audio converter, which enhances the quality of your digital audio.
 To minimize clutter, consider wireless or Bluetooth headphone amplifiers, which connect to your headphones directly and communicate with your audio source without cords.

 There's a wide selection of headphones, headphone amplifiers, and personal and pro audio gear available at B&H Photo and Video.
 Find the right equipment and make sure your audio always sounds its best.